Bio

 Abstract (click to expand): Estimation and counterfactual experiments in dynamic discrete choice models with large state spaces pose computational difficulties.
 This paper develops a novel model-adaptive approach to solve the linear system of fixed point equations of the policy valuation operator.
 We propose a model-adaptive sieve space, constructed by iteratively augmenting the space with the residual from the previous iteration.
 We show both theoretically and numerically that model-adaptive sieves dramatically improve performance.
 In particular, the approximation error decays at a superlinear rate in the sieve dimension, unlike a linear rate achieved using conventional methods.
 Our method works for both conditional choice probability estimators and full-solution estimators with policy iteration.
 We apply the method to analyze consumer demand for laundry detergent using Kantar's Worldpanel Take Home data.
 On average, our method is 51.5% faster than conventional methods in solving the dynamic programming problem, making the Bayesian MCMC estimator computationally feasible.

-(with Lichao Chen, Lars Nesheim, and Andreas Schafer)
+(with Lichao Chen, and Lars Nesheim)

-Current Version: October 2025
+Current Version: March 2026

 Work in Progress